 In this episode of “This Is Me Being Uncomfortable,” I mumble largely about writing, creativity, and the influence of life (and death) experience on how you see the world.
-In playing it back, this was easily the least uncomfortable episode to date.
-My little experiment seems to be working, but I’m still not changing the name of the podcast that’s not really a podcast, although it sorta kinda is, sorta.

 “Something doesn’t feel right… I don’t feel right.
 My body.
 I feel like I’m filled with cancer.”

 “She’s lost a lot of weight,” I heard someone say at a lunch table near ours.
 “Like so much she could die.”

 I open the door of the car which swings open freely, and set my feet on the ground, run for the tree line.
 There is a path in here somewhere, the hayfield, I know it.
 There isn’t.
 I will have to create my own path.
 This is where the adventure starts.
 Where the snakes hide in wait.
 Where the flowers form at the root and the weeds do all they can to strangle the beauty.
 The road is not paved before me.
 It never was.
 This is where the children of my past run freely.
 Where the thorns snag at shirts and acorns fly through the air like bullets piercing into skin.

 The portly woman had her own path to be exact, worn white into the grass that led to her car.
 After this curiosity, I reached into my coat pocket and retrieved a folded copy of “The Last Leaf,” by O. Henry that I had printed prior to my departure from Charlottesville earlier in the day.
 “Don’t laugh at me,” I said to my then-girlfriend.
 “I’m going to read you a short story.”